GLIMS-RGI/rgitools/docs/dems.rst

   It is a European Space Agency Copernicus product and freely available at a 3 arc second resolution.
   **Date of acquisition: 2010-2015**
+- the `Copernicus DEM GLO-30`_ - is similar to Copernicus DEM GLO-90 but at approximately 30m resolution (1 arc second).
+  **Date of acquisition: 2010-2015**
 - the `Alaska V3 DEM`_ is a merged DEM product from SRTM, IFSAR DEM, SPOT observations of the SPIRIT program and ASTER with a final resolution of 30m.
   The DEM was created for and is provided by `Kienholz et al., 2014`_.